 Should I adjust my toddler’s bedtime routine?

-A few small tweaks to your toddler’s bedtime routine could help him drop off more quickly at night.
+A few small tweaks to your toddler’s bedtime routine could help them drop off more quickly at night.
 You could try:

 Make bedtime slower - by starting it earlier

-“If a toddler is rushed at bedtime, and there isn’t enough time for him to wind down, it is hard for him to settle,” Rachel says.
+“If a toddler is rushed at bedtime, and there isn’t enough time for them to wind down, it is hard for them to settle,” Rachel says.
 Start bedtime 15 or 20 minutes earlier, and allow time for a longer bath and more stories.
-“Try singing a few songs; if he is sitting on your knee, you can often feel your child’s body relax.”
+“Try singing a few songs; if they are sitting on your knee, you can often feel your child’s body relax.”

 Ask dad, or another adult who knows your toddler well, to put your child to bed

 Many children play up at bedtime for mum in particular.
-One mum tells us: “The thing about the whole drama he kicks up is that he doesn't do it for his Grandmother when she has him and if my husband were to go in to soothe him, he would go to sleep.
-Just me... he likes to torture me personally!”
-Heather Hargraves
+Heather, a member of our MadeForMums community, tells us: “The thing about the whole drama he kicks up is that he doesn't do it for his Grandmother when she has him and if my husband were to go in to soothe him, he would go to sleep.
+Just me...he likes to torture me personally!”

 The only challenge is that sometimes your toddler only wants mum to put him to bed.
 If so, don't push it.
 Keep up the great (hard) work and it will blow over.
 All of this is just a phase.